Eventual-Inc/distributed-query-benchmarking/README.md

 ### Running benchmarks

-Run `dqb tpch-benchmarks daft` to run the TPC-H benchmarks for Daft.
+Run `python distributed_query_benchmarking/__main__.py` to run the TPC-H benchmarks.

+1. `--s3-parquet-url` points to the S3 path prefix that contains the parquet file generated from the *Generating Data* step
+2. `--ray-address` is an address to the Ray cluster to use (if applicable to the current benchmark being run), defaults to `ray://localhost:10001`